 Slowly, as the night deepened, sleep began to overtake her.

 She wasn’t sure if she’d truly fallen asleep or not when the sound of clattering cans caused her eyes to shoot open as she scrambled out of the sheets.
 Basil dashed off into the darkness, but Cat had no time to search for him as she ran to see what had pushed the door open.

-Her breath froze in her lungs as she saw one of the skeletons halfway through the door, trying to push its way clumsily past the chair in its path, its eyes burning with unnatural shadow and centered with tiny pinpricks of light that stared at Cat.
+Her breath froze in her lungs as she saw one of the skeletons halfway through the door, trying to push its way clumsily past the chair in its path, its eyes burning with unnatural light that stared hungrily at Cat.
 Another one was already behind it, pushing it forward, a terrible rattling call on their breaths.

 Her options raced through her mind.
 The only ways out were the hall currently filled with skeletons, or the window.
 They weren’t too high up.
 She’d probably be alright if she dropped down carefully, but the skeletons were upon her NOW, and they needed to be slowed down at the very least.

 She took a deep breath as she called upon the power welling up inside her.
 She remembered her Father’s lessons.
 Find the channel of mana within your body, make it flow in a constant cycle, and recite the incantation.